glpittet/salazar-gang.github.io/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/correlation_temperature.html"></iframe>

-Even if the correlation isn't very high, we can still observe a **positive correlation** which is consistent with the hypothesis that **the more the situation gets worse, the more the news talk about it**.
+Even if the correlation isn't significantly high, we can still observe a **positive correlation** with a R^2 value of ~0.12 which stays consistent with the hypothesis that **the more the situation gets worse, the highest chance the news will talk about it**.
+Yet, this correlation isn't strong enough to conclude anything relevant.

 ### The news talk about it, people google it
-Furthermore,
+To evaluate the influence of the media on public opinion, we thought of comparing the [Google trends of climate change-related web searches](https://trends.google.fr/trends/explore?date=2009-01-01%202019-12-31&q=climate%20change) with the occurence of the quotes on the topic to assess whether media coverage could encourage people to get more informed on the subject.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/correlation_google.html"></iframe>

+Interestingly, we can observe a **significant correlation** with a R^2 of ~0.61, meaning that people do **tend to get informed on subjects that the news cover**.
+Surprisingly, we can even notice that the highest web search trend corresponds to the highest climate change related-quote occurence, in September 2019.
+Did something particular happened in September 2019 ?

 # Who talks about climate change ?
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/speaker_characteristics.html"></iframe>